ChironSZTE/cave-of-chiron/_pages/topics/docker/networks.md

 It is possible to manage the network connections of containers while they are running.
 You can use the `docker network connect <network name> <container name or id>` and `docker network disconnect <network name> <container name or id>` command for that.

-For printing the current state and configuration of a network, you can use the `docker network inspect <network name>` command.
+For finding out about the current state and configuration of a network, you can use the `docker network inspect <network name>` command.
 This may be useful for debugging a network problem.